fur-q/lua-ircclient/doc/ircclient.md

 ##### color_convert_to_mirc()

-Converts libircclient's internal formatting codes in *msg* to mIRC formatting and returns the mIRC formatted message.
+Converts libircclient's internal formatting codes in *msg* to mIRC formatting and returns the converted message.

 ##### color_convert_from_mirc(msg)

-Converts mIRC formatting codes in *msg* to libircclient's internal formatting and returns the libircclient formatted message.
+Converts mIRC formatting codes in *msg* to libircclient's internal formatting and returns the converted message.

 ##### create_session()